wp-plugins/tpg-get-posts/trunk/readme.txt

 4. Usage page - documentation on options and styling

 == Changelog ==
+= 3.2.0=
+* add ability to set a custom style for the entire post, not just the components
+* add fppge option to correct pagination when used on static front page
+* bug fix - corrected call to static function which throws warning

 = 3.1.1=
 * update documenation
 * on pagination, ability to set labels (see page_next_text option)